felleslosninger/idporten-actuator-starter/README.md

     - default config is idporten-actuators.security.allowed-list=/health/**,/version,/info,/prometheus, but you can override this in your application.yaml if you want to use the utility class

-## Configuring up some simple http health checks
+## Configuring some simple http health checks

 If your application has external dependencies, you can configure the health check for these as shown in the example below.